 I will start at the beginning.

 One day I was sitting in a backyard watching my 2-year old wash maple leaves.

 After the leaves are thoroughly washed, they are usually dried with towels.
 The whole activity (if I am lucky) lasts long enough for me to read a couple of pages in my book without pictures.

 This particular day I didn’t have a book to read.
 I stared at the sky.
 I looked at the clean leaves and started wondering what else can we do with clean maple leaves.

-I was just curious if the water will turn green and if yes, would the color be intense enough to use as a green paint.
+I was just curious if the water will turn green and if yes, would the color be intense enough to use as a green paint for our art projects.

 The water did turn green, but the color was pretty light.
-The lightness of the color didn’t stop my son from wanting to paint with it.
+The lightness of the color didn’t stop one of my sons from wanting to paint with it.

 How to Extract Chlorophyll